Falguni-M/CI-CD_with_Machine_learning/README.md

 Jenkins's job creation is an effortless process, In this article, we will learn how to create a job in Jenkins and configure project cloning from the Git.
 Let’s get started :

+First we wite a code in code_file2.py file.
+The code is given in the repository.

+### Creating a dockerfile :

+In RHEL8 fisrt make a directory that will store all the data or the program for our machine learning model.
+    *mkdir Code*
+Now the jenkins will automatically copy the files in this folder.
+Download a centos:7 image in docker using:
+    *docker pull centos:7*
+    *docker run -it --name os centos:7*
+Now install miniconda in this centos:7 :

+ *yum -y update
+yum -y install curl bzip2
+curl -sSL https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh -o /tmp/miniconda.sh
+bash /tmp/miniconda.sh -bfp /usr/local/
+rm -rf /tmp/miniconda.sh
+conda install -y python=3
+conda update conda
+conda clean --all --yes
+rpm -e --nodeps curl bzip2
+yum clean all*

+Now install al the requirements for the Machine learning model.
+After the requirements are fulfilled use commit command to make your own image and we will use this image in our Dockerfile.
+    *docker commit os myimage:v2*
+Now type:
+    *vim Dockerfile*
+And write the following code:

+    FROM: myimage:v2
+    RUN mkdir /root/my_model
+    VOLUME /root/my_model
+    COPY ./Code/. ./root/my_model/
+    WORKDIR /root/my_model
+    CMD ["python3","code_file2.py"]

+Save this docker file and now build two different images for different environments:

+     docker build -t deep:v1 /root
+     docker build -t neural_net:v1 /root

 ### Job 1 :

 Create a new job in Jenkins.